jmervine/GoT/README.md

 import "github.com/jmervine/GoT"
 ```

-Simple Assertion wrapper for Go's built in "testing" package.
+Package GoT is a simple assertion wrapper for Go's built in "testing" package,

-GoT is designed to be as simple and unintrusive as possible while adding basic
+which is designed to be as simple and unintrusive as possible while adding basic
 Assert and Refute methods to assist in writing clean and clean tests quickly.

 Setup Examples: